 Figure 2.
-Average differences between Aeolus (O) and radiosonde (RS) wind observations (solid lines) and standard error for a) Sal and b) PR/SRCX for descending (blue) and ascending (red) profiles.
+Differences between Aeolus (O) and radiosonde (RS) wind observations (dots) for a) Sal and b) PR/SRCX for descending (blue) and ascending (red) profiles.
+The solid line and shading are the average differences and their standard error.
 Average differences with ECMWF model equivalents (B) are given as dotted lines.
 The lines were smoothed vertically using a three-value moving average.
 To comply with the sign convention of the model coordinate system, the HLOS winds from the descending orbit are multiplied by -1.